About roadworthy bicycles in a nutshell

 It also makes sense to have mudguards, a bike stand, a luggage rack and a chain guard.
 Optimal tyre pressure and tyres with a good grip prevent accidents, especially in autumn and on uneven roads.

-You can find many valuable tips on choosing the right bike helmet and other e-bike equipment in our article “E-bike gadgets – These are the accessories you really need”.
+You can find many valuable tips on choosing the right e-bike equipment in our video about e-bike accessories.

 How to make your bike theft-proof